trflynn89/sublime-format/README.md

     "folders": [],
     "settings": {
         "format": {
-            "on_save": true,
             "environment": {
                 "KEY": "VALUE"
             },
             "clang-format": {
                 "path": "$HOME/workspace/tools",
+                "on_save": true
             },
             "prettier": {
                 "path": "$HOME/workspace/tools",
+                "on_save": false
             }
         }
     }
 }
 ```

+* `environment` - Extra environment variables to set before running a formatter.
+Each environment
+  variable may contain other environment variables in their value, such as `$HOME`.
 * `{formatter}/path` - The directory containing the binary to use for that formatter.
 By default,
   the plugin will search the `$PATH` for the binary.
 May contain environment variables in the path,
   such as `$HOME`.
-* `on_save` - Configure the plugin to automatically format a file when it is saved.
-Disabled by
+* `{formatter}/on_save` - Configure the plugin to automatically format a file with a formatter when
-  default.
-May be set to `true`, `false`, or an array of project folder names for which the setting
+  it is saved.
+Disabled by default.
+May be set to `true`, `false`, or an array of project folder
-  should be enabled.
+  names for which the setting should be enabled.
-* `environment` - Extra environment variables to set before running a formatter.
-Each environment
-  variable may contain other environment variables in their value, such as `$HOME`.

 For example, to enable the `on_save` setting for a specific folder: